-129.1.
 Section 304 of the Act prohibits a Councillor or member of Council staff from using Council resources in a way that is intended to or likely to affect the result of an election (this offence attracts a fine of 60 penalty units).
-This relates to the use of resources to intentionally or recklessly publish, print or distribute any electoral material unless the information relates to the electoral process or is otherwise required to be published in accordance with the Act or regulation.
+This relates to the use of resources to intentionally or recklessly publish, print, or distribute any electoral material unless the information relates to the electoral process or is otherwise required to be published in accordance with the Act or regulation.

-129.2.
 The Chief Executive Officer, or the appointed Acting Chief Executive Officer, must certify that a Council publication does not include electoral matter before it can be issued.

-129.3.
 The Chief Executive Officer may authorise an officer(s) to vet material prior to certification (that is, this function may not be delegated).

-129.4.
-Council will not issue, publish or distribute any publication during an election (caretaker) period, other than:
+Council will not issue, publish, or distribute any publication during an election period, other than:

-- 129.4.1. media and social media responses/statements on an emergency or urgent service-related issue (such as a pool closure) - 129.4.2. those that are required under an Act or regulation; and - 129.4.3. the Annual Report as required by the Act
+- 9.1.1 media and social media responses/statements on an emergency or urgent service-related issue (such as a pool closure) - 9.1.2 those that are required under an Act or regulation; and

+9.1.3 the Annual Report as required by the Act

-129.5.
-Any publications to be issued during the election (caretaker) period must be forwarded to the relevant Manager for approval and then sent to the Director People and Governance for vetting for electoral matter.
-Once vetted, the Group Manager will submit the publication to the Chief Executive Officer for certification.
+Any publications to be issued during the election period must be forwarded to the relevant Manager for approval and then sent to the Director People and Governance for vetting for electoral matter.
+Once vetted, the Manager will submit the publication to the Chief Executive Officer for certification.

-129.6.
-Schedule 2 contains the certification memorandum that must be issued by the Chief Executive Officer for any publication issued during the election (caretaker) period.
+Schedule 2 of the Governance Rules contains the certification memorandum that must be issued by the Chief Executive Officer for any publication issued during the election period.

-129.7.
-The Director People and Governance Service will ensure Council publications available at Council facilities are inspected before the election (caretaker) period to identify and temporarily remove anything that might reasonably influence the election.
+The Director People and Governance will ensure Council publications available at Council facilities are inspected before the election period to identify and temporarily remove anything that might reasonably influence the election.